johnbillion/user-switching/readme.txt

 == Changelog ==

 = 0.5 =
-* New "Switch off" feature: Log out and log instantly back in again when needed (see the FAQ).
+* New "Switch off" function: Log out and log instantly back in again when needed (see the FAQ).

 = 0.4.1 =
 * Support for upcoming changes to the admin bar in WordPress 3.3.